MonkeyAndres/MonkeyAndres.github.io/_posts/2020-11-25-content-of-this-blog.md

 ### Personal opinions

 As it's my blog and not someone else's, I will share my opinion about any topic that interests me.
-I want this opinionated content to be more like a debate and I'll be open to read any counter-arguments and try to understand different perspectives.
+I want this opinionated content to be more like a debate, and I'll be open to read any counter-arguments and try to understand different perspectives.
 We can use [Telegram](https://t.me/monkeyandres) for these discussions.

 ### Solutions that I've implemented in my life